 My Cemetery Series is not about the experience I had in Queenstown but I prefaced my statement about this series with that story so the viewer can understand there is deeper personal meaning with this series.
 With the Cemetery Series I am interested in documenting how people memorialize their lives.
 As a parent I know how much goes in to raising someone, from my own life I know how many different experiences and accomplishments I have had, and I find it interesting how a person takes all those life experiences and sums it up on a head stone or marker.
 I find it interesting how cemeteries in different regions are dissimilar or similar to each other and I find the history component very intriguing.
 I like comparing the markers of different people especially well know figures.
 I also am usually very introspective when photographing in cemeteries and dealing with the images after, I often use that time as an opportunity to focus on where I am in life and where I want to be.
 When I travel I usually seek out a cemetery on the way and I envision this series to be a life long body of work.

 "The City Lost and Found: Capturing New York, Chicago, and Los Angeles, 1960–1980" exhibition.
 This Winogrand print is one of my all time favorite images.

 My daughter Alyssa in the "The City Lost and Found: Capturing New York, Chicago, and Los Angeles, 1960–1980" exhibition.
 November 2014

 George Eastman House

-With Jamie Allen, Assistant Curator at George Eastman House - November 2014
+With Jamie Allen, Associate Curator of Photography at George Eastman House - November 2014

 NPR's Alex Cohen, co-host of Take Two, after interview.
 November 2014